bcrist/vera/doc/assembly.md

     * The symbol is redefined with another `.def` using the same name
     * The end of the file is reached

-Note that the expression is evaluated immediately; it does not work like a macro.
-In particular, `$` evaluates to the address of the line containing the `.def` directive, not the line where the named expression eventually gets referenced.
+Note that the expression is evaluated in the context where the symbol is used, not where it is defined.
+In particular, `$` does not evaluate to the line containing the `.def` directive.

 If a named expression is created with the same name as a label, the named expression shadows the label during symbol resolution.